-Over the next few days we are going to give new arrivals to the Xbox family a quick guide so that you can get the most out of your new console.
-We’ve already covered setting the system up and the peripherals available for the console.
-Still to come, we’ll be covering more advanced features and the must-have games on Xbox One.
-Today we’re going to take a look at Xbox Live, the way you get your console online.
+Over the last few articles we are going to give new arrivals to the Xbox family a quick guide so that you can get the most out of your new console We’ve already covered setting the system up and the peripherals available for the console.
+We still have the must-have games on Xbox One to come but now we’re going to take a look at Xbox Live, the way you get your console online.

 To connect to Xbox Live you need to have a membership, which comes in two flavours, Sliver and Gold.
 Silver membership is free and connects you to the store, friends lists, game hubs, and nearly all features apart from playing online multiplayer.
 To play multiplayer, you will need a gold subscription.
 You can either choose to pay $59.99 for a full year, or you could choose a shorter period such as 6 months $24.99, or $9.99 for a single month.
 As well as being able to play online multiplayer, Gold membership grants you other benefits as well.
 First of all there’s Games With Gold, which will give you two free Xbox One games a month (as well as two free Xbox 360 games).
 Deals With Gold gives you discounts on a select choice of games that changes each week.
 Gold membership also allows you to create parties with other gamers.
 This allows you to chat and communicate with a group of your friends (or any random players you meet) while playing your own game or all together in another game.